The George & Barbara Fell Award

 - Work in any area of activity (natural resource management, education, journalism, law, science) applied to stewardship of natural areas, restoration of natural areas, and the protection and understanding of natural diversity.

-This is an opportunity to give recognition to an individual who has demonstrated distinguished achievement during an entire career.
+This is an opportunity to give recognition to an individual who has demonstrated distinguished achievement during an entire career or a volunteer who has embodied the values and commitment of the Fells.

 - 2017 – George and Marilyn Johnson (Madison, Wisconsin)